The Self-Doubt Wave that Topples me from time to time

 I want to let myself feel these feelings and I, like many of my clients, have a fear that if I do, I will get stuck in them.
 I know that this is not true, and yet I still suppress them out of fear.
 So what do we do with this?
 Create the container for the magic to happen, for the feelings to be felt.
 Give myself the space to fully go there.
 Through dance, through writing, through slowing down, crying in the shower, improv singing on guitar- those are some of my ways.
 I get to remember to do those things to actually let myself release it.
 When I get caught up in the day to day, it is easy to let these feelings pile up and then they often come out sideways.

 I learned this lesson about feelings the hard way many times, and I often think about the time I learned how to swim in the ocean.
 I grew up in New York, going to the beach with my family in the summer.
-I loved the ocean and especially when the waves were calm.
-When the waves got bigger, I would get scared and try to run out of the water.
 Anyone who swims in the ocean knows you actually need to run towards the waves to avoid getting caught in them and trying to run out against the under-toe is basically a full proof plan for getting knocked down.
-I did not know this as a kid, so I kept running away and getting caught in the washing machine.
-One time I got toppled by two waves in a row, flipping underwater, getting scraped by sand, and feeling like I was surely going to die.
-When I got out, someone told me to go into the waves instead of trying to run out of the water as I had been doing.
-Oh, okay great so I’m supposed to go towards the danger!
-No thank you.
+I did not know this as a kid, so I continuously tried to outrun the waves and inevitably would get trampled.
+One time I got toppled by two waves in a row, flipped underwater, scraped by sand, and felt like I was going to die.
+When I got out and recovered, someone told me to go into the waves instead of trying to run out.
+So I’m supposed to go towards the danger?
+Hell no!
 But I tried it once and realized they were right.
 The easiest way to avoid getting toppled by a wave is to dive right into it.

 Water symbolizes the unconscious and emotional world.
 How you would swim in the ocean is how you ought to deal with your feelings, dive right in.